TundraFizz/Secp256k1/README.md

 make
 ./tests

-I'd rather use the static .a library that run "install" sudo make install
+I'd rather use the static .a library then run "install" sudo make install
 ```